Guggyco/guggy-docs/docs/android.md

 Currently the supported options are:

-`predefinedLanguage` - A two character ISO 639-1 language code that will direct Guggy to use a specific language when extracting context.
+`lang` - A two character ISO 639-1 language code that will direct Guggy to use a specific language when extracting context.

+### Trending Results

+To get trending sentences just call `createGug()` with no sentence (null).
+Providing a `lang` parameter will affect the results.

 ### Keyboard Developers